fish98/QSC_Journey/README.md

 ## A simple full stack project for Manage Journey Competetion

-> Base on React and Koa
+> Based on React and Koa

+> Database => sequelize.js

+> Require package Braft Editor

-> Use MongoDB for storage
+> Use MariaDB for storage

+Finished on May 16th

+TTFISH@1.0.0